DanaKhromenko/rick-and-morty/README.md

 ### Description
+The service synchronizes daily with a third-party API, reading data about characters from the Rick and Morty universe into PostgreSQL.
+The service's users can obtain information about all characters by searching for their name, as well as data about a random character using the provided endpoints.

 On a regular basis, every day at 11:00, a web application loads data from a public API, https://rickandmortyapi.com/, into an internal database.
 The implemented API queries data from the local database.
 Endpoint http://localhost:8080/cartoon-characters/random returns information about a random character from the Rick and Morty universe.
 Endpoint http://localhost:8080/cartoon-characters/by-name takes a string argument